input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/key_derivation/hd-key-derivation.md

 ### `purpose'`

 Defines the purpose of the key, a distinct value from the one chosen for cardano is used to prevent collision with keys derived by wallets if the same seed phrase were to be used.
-Cardano uses a notable year that aligns with Cardano ecosystem philosophy, we maintain that practice but choose an alternative notable year.
+Cardano uses a notable year that aligns with Cardano ecosystem philosophy, we maintain that practice but choose alternative [historical dates].

 * Value: `508`
 * Name in [CIP-1852]: `purpose'`
 * Hardened: YES
 * Represents: Taken from year 508 BCE, the first known instance of democracy in human history.
     *"The Athenian Revolution, a revolt that overthrew the aristocratic oligarchy and established a participatory democracy in Athens"*.

 ### `type'`

 Defines the type of the key, a distinct value from the one chosen for cardano is used to prevent collision with keys derived by wallets if the same seed phrase were to be used.
-Cardano uses a notable year that aligns with Cardano ecosystem philosophy, we maintain that practice but choose an alternative notable year.
+Cardano uses a notable year that aligns with Cardano ecosystem philosophy, we maintain that practice but choose alternative [historical dates].

 * Value: `139`
 * Name in [CIP-1852]: `coin_type'`
 * Hardened: YES
 * Represents: Taken from the year 139 BCE, the first known instance of secret voting.
     *"A secret ballot is instituted for Roman citizens, who mark their vote on a tablet and place it in an urn."*

 ### `usage'`